VR guide in 2019. Which helmet to choose for your tasks

 STANDALONE VR: Helmets with integrated processor, do not require PC connection

-Oculus go appeared on the market in may 2018 asthe youngest model in the Oculus lineup.
-With a price of just $ 199 for a model with 32 GB of internal memory, Go still remains an attractive solution for exploring VR.
+Oculus goappeared on the market in May 2018 asthe youngest model in the Oculus line.
+At just $199 for the 32GB model, the Go is still an attractive entry into VR.

 The disadvantages of the device include not the most powerful processor and only 3 degrees of freedom.
-This means that in this helmet you can only look around you, but not move around the room.
+This means that with this helmet you can only look around you, but not move around the room.

-HTC Vive Focus Plus is an upgrade from last year’s Vive Focus.
-If before the helmet was intended solely for the corporate segment, now the company is also relying on entertainment content.
-And it is assumed that with the development of 5G, users will be able to play "heavy" games by air.
-Focus Plus will be sold in 25 countries, not only in China, as it was originally with the first model.
+HTC Vive Focus Plusis an upgrade from last year's Vive modelFocus.
+If previously the helmet was intended exclusively for the corporate segment, now the company is also focusing on entertainment content.
+Moreover, it is implied that with the development of 5G, users will be able to play “heavy” games over the air.
+Focus Plus will be sold in 25 countries, and not just in China, as was originally the case with the first model.

 Suitable for: exhibitions and presentations with a demonstration of the average complexity of content and games.